-4.1.7.2 Special Area Districts
+4.1.7.1 Special Area Districts

-In designated special districts, signal supports may be coated with a color other than dark bronze or black, as approved by the City of Columbus, Director of the Department of Public Service or appointed designee.
+In designated special districts, signal supports may be coated with a color other than black as approved by the City of Columbus, Director of the Department of Public Service or appointed designee.
 These specially colored supports will be supplied (for initial installation and for maintenance) by the Sponsor, "governing authority" of the special district pursuant to a written installation and maintenance agreement.